Gary Stadler: Background and artistic development

 Stadler grew up in San Diego.
 In school, he learned to play the piano and most common orchestral instruments.
 Becoming an orchestra conductor was a childhood aspiration of his.

 In 1993 he wrote the songs "Dream Spell" and "Awakening" for a local play The Goblin's Bride, based on Celtic fairy-realm myths.
 Those songs were the genesis of his first album, Fairy of the Woods, released by Sequoia Records in 1996, and well received by the alternative market of independent New Age bookstores.

-As he garnered a loyal audience, Stadler added vocals and moved into a more acoustic direction on his second album released in 1998, Fairy NightSongs, featuring the voice of Singh Kaur, known to New Age listeners for her Crimson Series of recordings with harpist Kim Robertson.
+As he garnered a following, Stadler added vocals and moved into a more acoustic direction on his second album released in 1998, Fairy NightSongs, featuring the voice of Singh Kaur, known to New Age listeners for her Crimson Series of recordings with harpist Kim Robertson.

 Stadler's third record was Fairy HeartMagic in 2000, a collaboration with Celtic harpist Lisa Lynne, and vocalist "Stephannie" the sister of a friend filling in for Singh Kaur after her death.
 Stephannie composed lyrics recalled from dreams in a form of glossolalia she referred to as a new language of Celtic fantasy.
 It was released on Sequoia Records in October 2000 and recognized on Billboard's New Age Top 25.
 The song "Fairy NightSongs" from this album was awarded JPF Best New Age/World song of 2004 following its appearance on a compilation.

 Stadler's fourth album, Reflections of Faerie, in 2003 returned to instrumental pieces reminiscent of his first release, mostly on solo piano, and once again the harp of Lisa Lynne.
 In 2004, for his fifth release Deep Within a Faerie Forest, Stadler collaborated with singer and composer Wendy Rule of Australia.
 His sixth album, Faerie Lullabies was a retrospective produced in 2006 in which he chose the most peaceful and comforting pieces from his earlier releases and re-recorded them in the form of instrumental lullabies, intended for both children and their parents.

 Stadler's song "Fairy of the Woods" was featured on the soundtrack of A Magickal Life: Jeff McBride, produced and broadcast by Canada's VisionTV, a one-hour episode of their series Enigma True-Life Stories in January 2006.
 His former wife Tamara contributed lyrics to his albums as well as the albums of fellow Vegas Vortex musical group Zingaia.